ajxa/scalop/README.md

-# scalop
+# Tiny scalop
-Neftel et.al 2019, single cell analysis code
+A stripped down version of the Neftel et.al 2019, single cell analysis code.

-The repository is a forked repository containing all the code used in the analysis of:
+The repository is a forked repository containing only the code relevant, to scoring single cells used in the analysis of:

 **Neftel et.al (2019) - An Integrative Model of Cellular States, Plasticity, and Genetics for Glioblastoma**